buildparafin/parafin-node/README.md

 ## Getting started

 The module supports all Parafin API endpoints.
 For complete information about the API, head to the docs.

-All endpoints require a valid `client_id` and `secret` to access and are accessible from a valid instance of a Parafin `Client`:
+All endpoints require a valid `client_id` and `secret` to access and are accessible from a valid instance of a Parafin client object:

 ```javascript
 import * as parafin from './parafin'